 2. Drink in Moderation.

-The biphasic curve explains how high your breath alcohol concentration (BAC) can go without undesirable consequences.
+The biphasic curve explains how high your breath alcohol concentration (BAC) can go without negative results.

 Here are some suggestions for drinking in moderation.